nlpub/dialogue-latex/README.md

 # LaTeX Template for the Dialogue Conference

 Proceedings of the [Dialogue](http://www.dialog-21.ru/en/) conference are typeset in the Adobe InDesign suite which is not compatible with LaTeX.
 However, it is possible to convert LaTeX documents to the InDesign format, ICML, using [Pandoc](https://pandoc.org).
-This conversion process is *highly error-prone*, so we had to limit the available features strictly.
+This template aims at following the conference [requirements](http://www.dialog-21.ru/en/guidelines/), so you can submit papers in your favourite typesetting system.

 [![Build Status](https://travis-ci.org/nlpub/dialogue-latex.svg?branch=master)](https://travis-ci.org/nlpub/dialogue-latex)

 This work is in the public domain and offered as-is without any warranties, see [LICENSE.txt](LICENSE.txt) for details.

+## Thanks!

+If you found this template useful and would like to support its author, here is the link: <https://yasobe.ru/na/nlpub>.

+## Why are some parts of the document in red or blue?

+These colors help the publisher to transfer your content into the final template using InDesign.
+This is not a mistake and is done intentionally.

+## Why cannot I use extra packages or modify `dialogue.cls`?

+The conversion process from LaTeX to InDesign is *highly error-prone*.
+The available features are strictly limited to provide a stable subset of functionality.

 ## Guidelines